 _mp_size set to zero, in which case

-_mp_d data is unused.
+_mp_d data is undefined.

 A pointer to an array of limbs which is the magnitude.
 These are stored